 - The outer

-loop runs 3 times. - For each iteration of the outer loop, the inner
+forloop runs 3 times. - For each iteration of the outer loop, the inner

-loop runs 3 times. - This results in a total of 9 iterations, printing all combinations of
+forloop runs 3 times. - This results in a total of 9 iterations, printing all combinations of

-5. Using break
+5. Using break and continue

-: Skips the current iteration and proceeds to the next iteration of the loop.
+break: Exits the loop immediately, regardless of the loop condition.continue: Skips the current iteration and proceeds to the next iteration of the loop.

 Example: